Patrick-Cole/pygmi/README.md

+##Notice at 24 July 2014
+Since bringing PyGMI across to GitHub, which more importantly coincided with me changing some of the file structure so that I can start exposing some of the code for people to use as a library, PyGMI is being a bit petulant and I am finding new bugs on a daily basis.
+I ask for your understanding while I sort out these teething problems.
+Hopefully I can catch them all in the next week or so.

 #PyGMI Readme

 PyGMI stands for *Python Geophysical Modelling and Interpretation*.
 It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.
 It includes: